 Cavalier - Rank 8 Cleric - Rank 8

-Length 300 syllables Duration Instant
+Length 300 syllables Duration

-Range Throwing distance Area of Effect 3 ft. radius
+Range Throwing distance Area of Effect

 Material Component Yellow spell ball

 This spell allows the caster to call upon the power of his Deity to summon a sphere of Divine energy into existence.
 Depending on the power of the Undead, and the Rank of the caster, spell effects will vary.
 This spell will penetrate all armor and shields.